maolro/raldamain/en/objects/items/famous items/imperial seal.md

 ---
 title: Imperial Seal
+sections:
+ - type: infobox.html
+   content:
+    "Creator": First Incarnate
+    "Type": Stone
+    "Renowned owners": First Incarnate, all Seishin-Gumi leaders, Kenamaru, the Oni "Abilities": Ability to command all major spirits and control of the boundary between the Spirit and Material planes.
 ---

 A symbol of the separation between both worlds and the authority of the Shinri Emperor, the Imperial Seal is a great stone tablet inscribed with the peace agreement accepted by the [First Incarnate](https://raldamain.com/en/characters/age%20of%20succesion/firstincarnate.html) and the [Primal Spirits of Shinri](https://raldamain.com/en/creatures/superior%20beings/primal%20spirits/shinri/).
 But this tablet holds more than mere words as the ancient spirits gave part of their essence to honor their deal and entrust the Imperial Seal with power over both worlds.
 As long as the Imperial Seal remains in good hands [Shinri](https://raldamain.com/en/locations/natural/shinri%20region.html) will remain in balance, but if someone would use its power for immoral purposes the land itself would be threatened with a new era of chaos and suffering.